đź“– How to create Timer and configure it step-by-step

 • Default calendar - You can set a working calendar by which the timer will be considered.
 If left blank, the time will be considered 24/7

-• Default time (Default goal) - Time for which the timer is set if it is not possible to select the goal.
+• Default time (Default goal) - Time for which the timer is set if it is not possible to select a goal.

 • The timer time depends on the priority.
-If the issue does not have a priority or it does not match any of the conditions, then the default target 0 will be selected.
-A zero target does not start the timer.
+If the issue does not have a priority or it does not match any of the conditions, then the default goal of 0 will be selected.
+A zero goal does not start the timer.

-• The target time will be determined by the priority of the task.
-For each condition (priority) you need to add a goal.
+• The target time will be determined by the priority of the issue.
+For each condition (priority), you need to add a goal.

 • Create goals by priorities: see screenshots